 Why Apple doesn’t allow App Store developers to bill through their own systems?
-The most popular answer is that Apple wants to force them to pay 30% (15% after 1 year) subscription cut.
+The most popular answer is that Apple wants to force them to pay a 30% (15% after 1 year) subscription cut.
 If that’s the only reason, Apple would ease this rule already.
-Apple hates negative press, and this would help with Antitrust action.
-It is hard for Apple to hold their ground on this.
+Apple hates the negative press, and this would help with Antitrust action.
+It is hard for Apple to hold its ground on this.
 But they not going to change their mind.
 At least, I hope, they won’t.

 Apple knows this, they know this rule was created to simplify payments, protect user data, and automate refunds.
-If Apple eases this rules, there would be no motivation for companies to maintain IAP.
-Every App Store app will switch to their own payment system.
+If Apple eases these rules, there would be no motivation for companies to maintain IAP.
+Every App Store app will switch to its own payment system.
 It’s going to be a disaster, just like the web.
 Yes, this will give more money to devs, but it will hurt Apple customers.
 Customers first, developers second.
-Instead of raising public stink, HEY app should do the same everyone else is doing, introduce a free tier or add IAP — they have many options which can improve their product.
+Instead of raising a public stink, the HEY app should do the same everyone else is doing, introduce a free tier or add IAP — they have many options which can improve their product.

 What Apple could improve to make this matter better?
 Maybe they can deprecate StoreKit and allow Apple Pay for digital purchases.
 Maybe Sign in with Apple can play a role in this new system.
-It’s confusing, from customers perspective, to have 2 different payment systems on a single platform.
-Why you can order a food with Apple Pay but can’t buy a digital game?
+It’s confusing, from a customer perspective, to have 2 different payment systems on a single platform.
+Why you can order food with Apple Pay but can’t buy a digital game?
 Refunds and subscription management would be problematic in this case, and it makes IAP a superior experience to a traditional credit card.
 Perhaps, if this is technically possible, and Apple could figure this out and augment IAP with Apple Pay, it could work.